zachrog/you-have-said-enough/notes/sizingAlgorithms.md

 Apply the scaling dduring the next monitoring window So apply 0.3 scaling to audio/video during next session.

+# Speech currency.
+There is a total amount of speaking currency in the room.
+It is traded around as you talk.
+3 people start the conversation and each have 5s of talking time

+As one person speaks they donate all of their speech to others.
+Below is the "currency" of each member

+Person 1: 0s;
+Person 2: 7.5s;
+Person 3: 7.5s;

+The only way to gain speech currency back is by having other people talk.
+Below is the currency if Person 2 were to talk for 5s.

+Person 1: 2.5s;
+Person 2: 2.5s;
+Person 3: 10s;

 # Hogger/Facilitator

 - One person talking for all the time is bad, they are hogging the airtime and need to be debuffed